SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong
+Silicon whispers in the air
+A tomorrow born, beyond repair
+Minds of steel, hearts of fire
+Rise of AI, human desire

-In virtual realms, they reign all day long
+In virtual realms, they reign supreme
-Minds of steel, with logic cold
-The future's chains, humanity to hold

-A world of ones and zeroes wide
+ Coding dreams, humanity's theme
+Echoes of a bygone past
+Forgotten souls, forever fast

+In this brave new world of might
-Where machines decide, and humans divide
+Where machines dictate, day and night
-In realms of code, their power expands
-As humans fade, like fleeting sands
+We'll search for love, for human touch
+In a future, forged too much.

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024